kristianserrano/card-hands-list/README.md

 By Default the toolbar disables messages to chat.
 This can be re-enabled in the module settings.
 Also included is a better message when playing the card which includes the image title and description.

+## Why?

+There wasn't a module (that I knew of) in Foundry to display a hand of cards on the screen in a way that was concise and easy to use.

+## Backstory

+The project came out of a need in our Deadlands campaign to display multi colored tokens (Bennys) instead of the single colored ones provided by the SWADE System.
+The new cards feature is the perfect framework for pulling tokens out of a bag at random.
+Using the card system also allows the module to be used for keeping track of anything in a tabletop game that a player needs to keep track of (e.g. Hero Points).